chhiara/git-annex-tutorial/README.md

 git commit -m "added train folder"
 ```

-The files can be renamed, deleted and moved with the usual git commands.
-Once the modifications are committed the corresponding symlinks are updated so that the files can be retrieved without errors.
+The files can be renamed, deleted and moved inside the repository with the usual git commands.
+Once modifications are committed the corresponding symlinks are updated so that the files can be retrieved without errors.
 Example:

 ```shell
 git mv train/ test/
 git commit -m "renamed folder"
 ```

 ## using ssh remotes
 Now I' ll describe how to configure a clone of the repository on a remote server.
-For clarity, the commands runned on the remote server will be in red, while the ones runned in the local machine will be in green.
+For clarity, from now on the commands runned on the remote server will be in purple, while the ones runned in the local machine will be in grey.

 ```diff
 - text in red